Tip #1: Determine Your Goals

 Tip #4: Research the Characteristics

-The fourth tip for buying the perfect piece of land in Philadelphia is to research the characteristics of the land.
+The fourth tip for buying the perfect piece of land in Nationwide is to research the characteristics of the land.
 Look into the current and future zoning of the vacant land, will the municipality’s plans interfere with your own?
 Will you be able to request an exception?
 Are there any deed or usage restrictions or building requirements?

 Review the physical characteristics of the property, will it be large enough for your plans?
 Is there an excessive amount of clearing that needs to be done?
 Is it on a canal?
 Does it have direct access to tap into the utility system?
 Are there plans for utility expansion?
 Check into the plat maps and any surveys available to make sure there are not any surprise easements you are unaware of.